 Hepatitis B is vaccine-preventable.
 All infants should be vaccinated with three doses of hepatitis B vaccine during the first 18 months of life.
-Children not previously vaccinated should receive three doses of vaccine by the age of 11 or 12 years.
+California law requires hepatitis B vaccination to enter child care.
 Child care providers should discuss with their doctor whether it is appropriate for them to receive hepatitis B vaccine.